AliceO2Group/ReadoutCard/README.md

 By convention, registers are 32-bit unsigned integers.
 Note that their addresses are given by byte address, and not as you would index an array of 32-bit integers.

+### roc-reg-modify
+Modifies certain bits of a card's register through the BAR.

 ### roc-reset
 Resets a card channel